-- As value of Pi is never ending so we can't find the true circumference or area of circle.
+- As the value of Pi is never-ending so we can't find the true circumference or area of a circle.

 - Pi is the ratio of a circle's circumference to its diameter.

-- In 19th century, William Shanks calculated the first 707 digits of Pi by hand but unfortunately he made a mistake after 527th place.
+- In the 19th century, William Shanks calculated the first 707 digits of Pi by hand but unfortunately, he made a mistake after 527th place.

-- A Japanese scientist, breaking all the previous record, with the help of Hitachi SR 8000 which is a powerful computer found 1.24 trillion digits of Pi.
+- A Japanese scientist, breaking all the previous records, with the help of Hitachi SR 8000 which is a powerful computer found 1.24 trillion digits of Pi.

 - In ancient times, Archimedes is the first person who studied about Pi.